developerstuart/fleet-migration/readme.md

 Depending on your environment config it'll then tell you all the glorious things it's doing, including talking a lot about a deprecated datepicker from Typo3 (if CONSOLE_DEBUG is turned on)

+## Re-running this script
+You can re-run the script and it'll check for the page and images already existing and edit them rather than creating a new blog post each time.
+However, to do this it looks for a blog post based on title alone as the unique identifier.
+If you have multiple blog posts with the same title you'll find have issues doing this as it'll keep writing over only the first version it finds.

 ## Wordpress conversion script
 Also included in repo is example JSON files and a node script to convert from Wordpress Export files into the import.json format.